looker-open-source/extension-examples/react/javascript/file-download/README.md

    1. The extension folder has a `manifest.lkml` file.

    Either drag & upload this file into your Looker project, or create a `manifest.lkml` with the same content.
 Change the `id`, `label`, or `url` as needed.
+Note that the `use_downloads` entitlement is available in Looker 21.6+.

    ```
    project_name: "filedownload"